Materials-Consortia/OPTIMADE/optimade.rst

 **Entry**
     A single instance of a specific type of resource served by the API implementation.
-    For example, a :entry:`structures` entry is comprised by data that pertain to a single structure.
+    For example, a :entry:`structures` entry is comprised by data that belong to a single structure.

 **Entry type**
     Entries are categorized into types, e.g., :entry:`structures`, :entry:`calculations`, :entry:`references`.
     Entry types MUST be named according to the rules for identifiers.

 **Entry property**
-    One data item which pertains to an entry, e.g., the chemical formula of a structure.
+    One data item which belongs to an entry, e.g., the chemical formula of a structure.

 **Entry property name**
     The name of an entry property.